-- (1) A Board member who has a material personal interest in a matter being considered at a Board meeting must disclose the nature and extent of that interest to the Board. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.
+- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the committee member's position and the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.

-Under section 81(3) of the Act, if there are insufficient Board members to form a quorum because a member who has a material personal interest is disqualified from voting on a matter, a general meeting may be called to deal with the matter.
+Under section 81(3) of the Act, if there are insufficient committee members to form a quorum because a member who has a material personal interest is disqualified from voting on a matter, a general meeting may be called to deal with the matter.

-- (3) This rule does not apply to a material personal interest- - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association.
+- (3) This rule does not apply to a material personal interest- - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association. - (4) The Committee must keep a conflict of interest register. - (5) The conflict of interest register must record the following- - (a) the name and position of the member who has disclosed a material personal interest; - (b) a description of the nature and extent of that interest; - (c) a management plan documenting actions required to mitigate the conflict.